 For more information, please see the Academic Catalog.
-A program brochure and program map, which provides a guide for students to plan their course of study, are available for download in the Courses tab below.
+A program map, which provides a guide for students to plan their course of study, is available for download in the Courses tab below.

 Program Location